OctopusDeploy/blog/blog/2022-q2/azure-bicep-octopus-deploy/index.md

 ![Declared variables](variables.png)

-After you enter the variables, click **Runbooks** under **Operations**.
+After you enter the variables, navigate to **Operations** and click **Runbooks**.

 Select **Add Runbook** to create a new runbook to deploy your Bicep template.

 ![Add a new Runbook](newrunbook.png)

-In this runbook, click **Define your Runbook Proces**.
+In this runbook, click **Define your Runbook Process**.

 ![Define the Runbook Process](definerunbook.png)

 The first step to add is **Run an Azure Script**.
 This step creates the Azure Resource Group to hold your resources.

 ![Azure Run a Script Deployment Step](azurescriptstep.png)

 Give the step a name for reference.
-Then enter the details of your Azure account.
+Then, enter the details of your Azure account.

 Next, enter the script that will create your Resource Group, using an Azure CLI command.